emacsmirror/dwin/README.md

 		(global-set-key (kbd "M-<up>") #'dwin-windmove-up)
 		(global-set-key (kbd "M-<down>") #'dwin-windmove-down))
 	```
-	In ⚙️ KDE/System Settings/Shortcuts you have to add shortcut keys manually
+	In your window manager's shortcut settings, you have to configure the following global shortcuts:
 	- `Alt-left` to `etc/bin/dwin-left`,
 	- `Alt-right` to `etc/bin/dwin-right`,
 	- `Alt-up` to `etc/bin/dwin-up`, and
 	- `Alt-down` to `etc/bin/dwin-down`.

+	For KDE/KWin you can do this in ⚙️ KDE/System Settings/Shortcuts manually

 	(alternatively, you can

 	- copy the contents of [etc/_config/kglobalshortcutsrc](etc/_config/kglobalshortcutsrc) at the end
 	  of your `~/.config/kglobalshortcutsrc` and
 	- the files [etc/_local-share-applications/*.desktop](etc/_local-share-applications/) into your
 	  `~/.local/share/applications` and then
 	- ask kwin to reload its config: `qdbus6 org.kde.KWin /KWin reconfigure`.)

     Also ensure that [_emacs-key](etc/bin/_emacs-key) is on your PATH, e.g.,
 	by copying it to `~/bin` or `~/.local/bin` (if in your PATH).